RoseauTechnologies/Roseau_Load_Flow/doc/solvers.md

 ```
 with $d = -J_F^{-1}F$

-For the classical *Newton-Raphson* algorithm, $t=1$ is chosen for the next iterate.
+For the classical *Newton-Raphson* solver, $t=1$ is chosen for the next iterate.
 The idea of the linear searches, in this case the *Goldstein and Price* variant, is to find a
-"better" $t$ that improves the convergence of the algorithm.
+"better" $t$ that improves the convergence of the solver.

 Let $g$ be a function to be minimized:
 ```{math}